BITSS-OPA/opa-deworming/code/05_final_opa.md

 ### Costs

-The direct deworming costs under approach 2 are calculated similarly to approach 1 (by comparing the costs under a complete subsidy to the status quo), but differ because the direct costs are now discounted over the treatment period.
+Like approach 1, the direct deworming costs under approach 2 are calculated by comparing the costs under a complete subsidy to the status quo, but the direct costs are now discounted over the treatment period.

 <details><summary>Equations</summary>